scytalezero/JIRA-CSC-Utils/README.md

 Next, [just click here](https://github.com/scytalezero/JIRA-CSC-Utils/raw/master/JIRA-CSC-Utils.user.js) and you should be prompted to install the script.
 ![Install](/Images/Install.png)

+# Updates
+Tampermonkey and Greasemonkey will periodically check for updates from this repository.
+You should not need to take any action to stay on the latest version of this script.

 # Features
 At the moment only one feature is implemented:
 - Automatic description template